 Instructions

 - Soak beans in water overnight.
-The next day, drain beans and add to slow cooker.
+The next day, drain and rinse beans and add to slow cooker.
 Cut sausage in 1 inch pieces and brown over medium heat in a cast iron skillet.
-Remove sausage but leave grease in pan.
+Remove sausage.
+Drain grease and add 2 tablespoons back to skillet.
 Add sausage to slow-cooker.

-- Cook on high 6 or 7 hours or until the beans are tender.
+- Cook on high 4 - 5 hours or until the beans are tender.

 - Serve over rice.